2i2c-org/team-compass/practices/development.md

 ## Daily team syncs

 Throughout the week we have a lightweight asynchronous team sync process so that we can get on the same page.
+These currently happen on Monday, Wednesday, and Friday in the morning time of each team member.
 The primary goals of this process are:

 - To ensure that nobody is stuck on something